marameref/alx-system_engineering-devops/0x19-postmortem/README.md

 -	Implement additional automated tests to detect memory leaks.
 -	Update monitoring tools to include more granular resource usage data.
 -	Provide additional training for operations team members on troubleshooting web application issues.

+you can check out my blogpost on https://medium.com/@marameref/0x19-postmortem-an-alx-software-engineering-task-5364fc88d67b for more details